DFU_PAN OTA Upgrade User Guide

 Process:

-Initialize Bluetooth and connect to the PAN network
+Initialize Bluetooth and connect to PAN network

 Automatically check network connection status